MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Create a backup of HSM

-Create a periodic HSM backup to prevent data loss and have ability to recover the HSM in case of a disaster.
+Create a periodic HSM backup to prevent data loss and have ability to recover the HSM if there is a disaster.

 Learn more about [Managed HSM Service - CreateHSMBackup (Create a backup of HSM)](/azure/key-vault/managed-hsm/best-practices#create-backups).

 ### Application Volume Group SDK Recommendation

 The minimum API version for Azure NetApp Files application volume group feature must be 2022-01-01.
-We recommend using 2022-03-01 when possible to fully leverage the API.
+We recommend using 2022-03-01 when possible to make full use of the API.

 Learn more about [Volume - Application Volume Group SDK version recommendation (Application Volume Group SDK Recommendation)](https://aka.ms/anf-sdkversion).